About Insurance Board

 2009

 The Board of Directors approved the Presbyterian Church (USA) as another denomination it serves.
 In 2016, the Board approved the Alliance of Baptists.
 Churches and related ministries of the Presbyterian Church (USA) and Alliance of Baptists can now enjoy the full benefits of a faith-based insurance program run by church people for church people.
-The Insurance Board is recognized by the Presbyterian Mission Agency as one of only three insurance programs that meet their strict standards.
+Insurance Board is recognized by the Presbyterian Mission Agency as one of only three insurance programs that meet their strict standards.

 2018